2009-2014 Ford F-150: problems to watch out for, engines

 2010 Ford F-150.

-The key is to catch the leak or the low coolant level early, before it can cause the engine to overheat.
+The key is to catch a coolant leak or a low coolant level before it can cause the engine to overheat.
 Signs of leaks include a dropping coolant level, drops on the driveway and a smell of coolant from the engine compartment.

 One of the common sources of leaks is a crack in the coolant overflow tank.
 Replacing an overflow tank is not difficult and the part is not very expensive.